 Quick question: what can’t Serena Williams do?
-She’s one of the best tennis players in the world, having won 23 Grand Slam singles titles and 14 Grand Slam doubles titles with her sister, Venus Williams.
-Now we come to find out that along with English, she speaks Spanish, French, and even some Italian.
+First of all, she’s one of the best tennis players in the world, and now we come to find out that along with English, she speaks Spanish, French, and even some Italian.
 In fact, she’s known to give her tournament addresses in the native language of the country where she is competing.
 In Rome, she gave her final speech at the Internazionali BNL d'Italia in Italian, and at the Roland-Garros match in France, she answered interviewers in French.
 Across the board, Serena is a triple threat, and we love her for it.

-Despite having been one of the most popular NFL players of the decade, fans were surprised to learn that the former NFL quarterback turned minor league baseball player speaks Filipino.
+Despite having been one of the most popular NFL players of the decade, fans were surprised to learn that the former NFL quarterback turned minor league baseball player speaks Tagalog.
 The world discovered this fun fact when Tim Tebow responded to a Filipino-American fan in Tagalog.
 It turns out that Tebow was actually born in the Philippines to American parents living in the country for missionary work.
 Tebow lived in Makati until he was three years old and often spends his summers in the Philippines doing charity work.
-Mabuting gawa (good work), Tim!

 High school students are not exactly known for having much foresight, but Caleb Joseph is the rare exception.
 The Baltimore Orioles catcher knew early on that he wanted to become a professional baseball player.
 He also knew that many MLB players are native Spanish speakers — so Caleb signed up for Spanish classes his freshman year.
 He wanted to be able to communicate with ease with his future teammates, and he didn’t settle for just Spanish 101.
 Caleb completed four years of high school Spanish, two years of Spanish in college, and even traveled to Honduras to do missionary work.
 Now that’s dedication.

-Born in New York and raised in Florida, Pierre Garçon is currently a wide receiver for the Washington Redskins - and he’s also fluent in Creole.
+Born in New York and raised in Florida, Pierre Garçon is currently a wide receiver for the San Francisco 49ers — and he’s also fluent in Haitian Creole.
 When people first meet Pierre, they often assume he’s French, but in fact he’s of Haitian descent.
 Pierre’s parents and his three sisters were born in Haiti, and he was born just two years after his parents moved to the United States.
-Pierre grew up speaking Creole and English, and because Creole is French-derived, he also communicates well in French!
+Pierre grew up speaking Haitian Creole and English, and because Haitian Creole is French-derived, he also communicates well in French!